rsiwicki/SEBC/challenges/challenges.md

 * Create the Issue `Install CM`
 * Assign yourself to the Issue and label it `started`
-* Install Cloudera Manager on a different node from MySQL
+* Install Cloudera Manager on a different node from MySQL or MariaDB
 * Configure the CM repo to install the latest release
   * List the command and output of `ls /etc/yum.repos.d` in `challenges/labs/2_cm.md`
   * Copy the `cloudera-manager.repo` file to `challenges/labs/2_cloudera-manager.repo.md`